 - Query and export data, then create code for UI data visualization using your preferred data visualization tool like Qlik Sense.

 Note: The screenshot below displays a SQL tool with a Snowflake connector UI setup for working with data.
 This is only one of several tools you can use.

+The new wording:

+- Query and export data, then create code for UI data visualization using your preferred data visualization tool like Qlik Sense.

+Note: The screenshot below displays Snowflake's interface for working with data.
+This is only one of several tools you can use.